-The track chair program will begin in May, 2019 and is meant to be used by park visitors who need hiking assistance to experience a rustic hiking trail.
+The track chair program began in May, 2019 and is meant to be used by park visitors who need hiking assistance to experience a rustic hiking trail.
 Because of limited availability, it may only be reserved by those who find it difficult to experience the designated trail without assistance.

 At this time, the Track Chair is only available for use on the Bay View Trail.
 Click the link to see the Bay View Trail Map in pdf format.
 Access to this trail on the Track Chair is from the Kelderhouse Farm on Port Oneida Road about 3 miles north of Glen Arbor.

 HOW TO RESERVE THE TRACK CHAIR: A reservation must be made at least 3 days in advance of your visit.
 Look at our RESERVATION CALENDAR to see what days are available.
 After you fill out the online reservation form, our Track Chair Coordinator will contact you to make arrangements.